Topics Map > OS and Desktop Applications > Applications

 - You can specify the KMS server on which any Volume-activation enabled software will activate by following the instructions found on KB doc 72551.

 - You can activate from off-campus on the UW-Madison's KMS server if you connect via WiscVPN.
 Both the OnCampus and OffCampus VPN profiles will allow you to activate.
-This works with both 32- and 64-bit versions of Windows 7 (64-bit only works with the newer AnyConnect client).
+This works with both 32- and 64-bit versions of Windows 7.

 - Machines that will not connect to the UW network for more than six months at a time (primarily off-campus UW-owned laptops) will still require a MAK.